-Oblates also keep in touch with our community in Starr County, working and praying with us.
-They have helped construct our adoration chapel and monastic residence, as well as become involved in our pro-life apostolate, for example.
+Oblates also keep in touch with our community in Starr County.
+They have helped construct our adoration chapel and monastic residence, alongside becoming involved in our pro-life apostolate.

 Becoming an oblate involves a year of formation where candidates study and reflect on the Rule of St. Benedict.
 Candidates are gradually incorporated into the community and then make a final oblation during the annual oblate retreat.
 Oblate formation can be done in either Spanish or English.

 Are you drawn to the Benedictine values of hospitality, prayer and a zeal for the Gospel of Life Work?

 Maybe the Oblates are right for you.
 An oblate is someone who wants to practice what St. Benedict taught.
 Although his Rule ware written for monks, its Christian principals can be applied by everyone else.
 An Oblate of St. Benedict is associates with a particular Benedictine community.

 Oblates are encouraged (but are not morally bound) to pray at least part of the Liturgy of the Hours in union with the Benedictine Sisters.
 What St. Benedict wants us to read daily and faithfully is sacred scripture (Lectio Divina).
 Oblates, of course work in their own homes or in the business world, but wherever we work and whatever kind of work we do, St. Benedict teaches us about the dignity of labor.

 Video by Oblate Corina Vela

 A Benedictine Oblate…